-But if you choose to enroll in Medicare Part B, it is a good idea to have a secondary plan in place in order to supplement what Medicare Parts A and B do not cover.
-Whether it is an Advantage plan or traditional supplement, you will almost always benefit from secondary coverage.
+When you enroll in Medicare Part B, consider secondary insurance too.
+You’ll want to supplement what Medicare Parts A and B do not cover.
+Whether it’s an Advantage plan or a Medicare supplement insurance, you will likely benefit from secondary coverage.

-The main reason to explore your Medicare options at age 65 is that you only have a seven month window to buy most types of insurance.
+The reason to explore your insurance options at age 65 is you may only have a seven month window to choose and enroll in a plan.
 This includes the 3 months before your 65th birthday, month of, and three months following your 65th.
 If you do nothing, then you might miss your open enrollment window.

 If you miss this window, you may be have to go through medical underwriting to buy a Medigap plan.
 If you have poor health, you can be turned down.
-You only get ONE open enrollment – and this is when you first enroll in Medicare Part B. Most people do that at age 65, but some do defer if they have qualifying group health insurance (20 or more employees) at work.
+You usually only get ONE open enrollment – and this is when you first enroll in Medicare Part B. Most people do that at age 65, but some do defer if they have qualifying group health insurance (20 or more employees) at work.

-Furthermore, if you mist your window, then you make have late enrollment penalties added to your premiums.
-So even if you can find a company that will accept you outside of your 7 month Open Enrollment window, your coverage can cost more.
-And these penalties are from the government.
-And they can last a lifetime.
-It’s best to avoid them and to avoid medical underwriting by being on time.
+And if you find a Medigap company that will accept you outside of your 7 month Open Enrollment window, your coverage can cost more.
+It’s best to avoid them and to avoid medical underwriting, delays and premium increases by being on time.

 Medicare Advantage plans can be tricky.
 When you enroll in this coverage, you are allowing a private insurance company to cover what Medicare normally would through Parts A & B. Advantage plans insure you for what Original Medicare usually covers and part of what it does not.
 Most include Part D drug coverage as well.
 By law, you cannot be enrolled in both a Medicare supplement and an Advantage plan at the same time.